 For many travelers, a Caribbean vacation means visiting renowned spots like Jamaica or The Bahamas.
-While these destinations offer beautiful beaches and rich cultures, there are some lesser-known Caribbean islands that can broaden your experience, whether you’re looking for untouched beaches or incredible historical structures.
-But with more than 7,000 islands in the Caribbean—dozens of which you can visit on a Royal Caribbean cruise—where should you start?
+While these destinations offer beautiful beaches and rich cultures, there are some lesser-known Caribbean islands that can further broaden your experience, whether you’re looking for untouched beaches or incredible historical sites.
+Now, with more than 7,000 islands in the Caribbean—dozens of which you can visit on a Royal Caribbean cruise, where should you start?

-Here, we’ve put together our top picks for lesser-traveled Caribbean islands:
+Here, we’ve put together our top picks for Caribbean islands off the beaten path:

 If you loved exploring the abundant nature and old estates of Jamaica, you’ll want to visit this dual-island nation’s breathtaking beaches, abundant rainforests, numerous mountains and historical structures.

 If you prefer digging into naval history, don’t miss Brimstone Hill Fortress, a well-preserved UNESCO World Heritage Site.
-Cannons were first used at this strategic location in 1689 by the French battling the British, and this highly sought after hill would pass between these countries numerous times, gaining artillery, ramparts and prestige throughout battles and raids lasting into the 19th century.
+Cannons were first used at this strategic location in 1690 by the French battling the British, and this highly sought-after hill would pass between these countries numerous times, gaining artillery, ramparts and prestige throughout battles and raids lasting into the 19th century.
 History buffs can explore the fort’s history as well as the colonial architecture of the Fairview Great House.

-If you’re ready for a Caribbean cruise vacation off the beaten path, check out the latest itineraries to these less-traveled, but idyllic, destinations here.
+If you’re ready for a Caribbean cruise vacation off the beaten path, check out the latest itineraries to these less-traveled and idyllic destinations here.